pirtapalola/pirtapalola/README.md

 💻 I have expertise in machine learning, remote sensing, and ocean optics.

+- 🔬 Check out my ocean-optics repository for coding tools for the analysis of field data collected for marine remote sensing and bio-optical research.

 🌟 I'm passionate about complexity science and economics.